ACCIDENT INJURED ON SNOWMOBILE – MN LAWYER

 TYPES OF SNOWMOBILE ACCIDENTS IN MN

 Of the eight Minnesota snowmobile accident deaths in 2012 – 2013, there was alcohol or drugs involved in five of them.
 Only one of the eight death cases involved a snowmobile being struck by a car.
 The other seven were either because of a snowmobile falling through the ice or hitting a stationary object.
-The DNR does not break out causes of injured on snowmobile accident cases, but in our experience, reckless driving resulting in tipping or the snowmobile crashing into a stationary object is the number one cause.
-Our MN snowmobile accident attorneys also see too many cases where a snowmobile collides with another snowmobile or is hit by a car or truck.
+The DNR does not break out causes of injured on snowmobile accident cases, but in our attorneys’ experience, reckless driving resulting in tipping or the snowmobile crashing into a stationary object is the number one cause.
+Our MN snowmobile accident lawyers also see too many cases where a snowmobile collides with another snowmobile or is hit by a car or truck.

 YOUR RIGHTS AFTER A SNOWMOBILE ACCIDENT INJURY – MN LAWYER

 Every year our attorneys get calls from potential clients asking what their rights are after they have been injured in a snowmobile accident in MN, either because their snowmobile was hit by a car or another snowmobile, or because they were a passenger on a snowmobile and the driver caused the accident.
-If you are hit by a car or truck on your snowmobile, our injury lawyers can make sure you are compensated by the driver’s automobile insurance if they were at fault.
+If you are hit by a car or truck on your snowmobile, our injury lawyers will make sure you are compensated by the driver’s automobile insurance if they were at fault.
 You will also be entitled to No-Fault benefits for your medical bills and lost wages.
 If you are hit by another snowmobile or are injured because you are a passenger and your driver caused the accident, either from tipping or crashing, you may be entitled to compensation from the snowmobile driver’s insurance on the snowmobile or possibly their homeowner’s insurance.
 These cases usually require a thorough investigation, so you should call us and speak with a Minnesota snowmobile accident lawyer for a free consultation as soon as possible after the accident.

 If you are driving your snowmobile and you cause the accident, you generally will not be able to receive any compensation for your injury (although your health insurance will still apply).
 However, if there is a car involved in your snowmobile crash, you may be able to get no-fault automobile benefits to pay for your medical bills and lost wages – even though you were on a snowmobile and even though you were the one at fault.
-This is a complicated area of the law, so you should call one of our top MN snowmobile accident lawyers for a free consultation if you are on a snowmobile in MN and are injured because of contact with a car or truck.
+This is a complicated area of the law, so you should call one of our top MN snowmobile accident injury lawyers for a free consultation if you are on a snowmobile in MN and are injured because of contact with a car or truck.

 SNOWMOBILE ACCIDENT BECAUSE OF SOMEONE’S PROPERTY